tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 Begin a new sketch (**File > New**) and then save it as "rainbow" (**File > Save As**...).

-Add some code to get the sketch setup:
+Add some code to get started:

 {% highlight py %}
 size(600, 600)